greenbone/docs/src/faq.md

 project and not to get instant advises from the developers or professional support to fix your current issue.

-If you are using a self-compiled version of our software stack not build from this guide or packages from an external third party like a distribution please always check if you can reproduce the same behavior with the [Greenbone Enterprise TRIAL Virtual Machine](https://www.greenbone.net/en/testnow/)
+If you are using a self-compiled version of the Greenbone software stack not build from this guide or packages from an external third party like a distribution please always check if you can reproduce the same behavior with the [Greenbone Enterprise TRIAL Virtual Machine](https://www.greenbone.net/en/testnow/)
 If we are able to reproduce your issue it will be much easier to fix.